 There is regular military or militant activity in the districts of Swat, Buner, Malakand, Nowshera, Swabi and Lower Dir.
 Localised curfews may be imposed at short notice.

 The Kalesh Valley, Bamoboret Valley and Arandu District to the south and west of Chitral in Khyber-Pakhtunkhwa have seen an increase in militant activity, which has included abductions, violent armed robbery and murder.

 Make sure you have the necessary permissions to travel.
 Specific requirements can change and you should check the latest requirements before travelling.
 A No Objection Certificate is always required for foreign nationals to travel within 10 miles of the Line of Control or to enter Pakistan-administered Kashmir via Muzaffarabad.

 If you travel to southern Punjab take advice about the local security situation in advance.
 There are frequent reports of criminality and public order incidents.

 There is a very high risk from crime and kidnapping in Interior Sindh.
 There are reports of increased criminality in Hyderabad.

-Security was tightened at Pakistan’s airports following a number of terrorist attacks on key airports/aircraft in 2014.
-Security at all airports was enhanced in 2015.
+Security was tightened at Pakistan’s airports following a number of terrorist attacks on key airports and aircraft in 2014.
 Allow yourself enough time to get through enhanced security checks, but don’t linger unnecessarily at airports.
 Be vigilant, follow instructions from security and airport personnel, and contact your airline in the event of any disruption.